Cook’s Country Dakota Bread

 - 1 large egg, lightly beaten

-- Combine remaining 1 tablespoon pepitas, remaining 1 tablespoon sunflower seeds, sesame seeds, and poppy seeds in small bowl.
 Using sharp knife, make ¼ inch-deep X in the top of the dough.
-Brush dough with beaten egg, and sprinkle seed mixture evenly over top, pressing some of the seeds onto the sides.
+Brush dough with beaten egg, and sprinkle remaining 2 tablespoons seed mixture evenly over top, pressing some of the seeds onto the sides.